why you feel sick after a massage

 The Reasons You Feel Sick After A Massage

-In this post, we’ll discuss the science behind why you might feel sick after a massage, and explore some possible ways to prevent or alleviate this unpleasant side effect.
+In this post, we’ll explore why you might feel sick after a massage.
+We’ll also look at ways to prevent or ease this side effect.

 The Science Behind Massage-Induced Nausea